-Section Quiz- Chapter quizzes will given at the end of each chapter/topic.
-This can be of a verbal, multiple choice, short answer, essay or project based assessment.
+Section Quiz- Chapter quizzes will be given at the end of each chapter/topic.
+This can be a verbal, multiple choice, short answer, essay or project-based assessment.

 Homework- Homework may consist of watching the news, reflecting on current topics covered in class or researching background information about topics covered the next day.
 Any assignment that is not completed in the given class time is considered homework.
 Homework will be due the next day.